 That question is very hard to answer as that is up to the internal decision making of each company, as well as what resources, tools and backup/recovery software a company uses.
 We use a number of different backup and recovery applications for different types of systems, but the two that we use that include the ability to perform assured Disaster Recovery tests are Veeam and Zerto.
 Both software applications are designed to work with virtualisation platforms and they make the entire DR testing process very simple, very reliable and without any impact to the production network.

 All tests are performed within a segregated isolated network and that is an essential point; DR Tests MUST ALWAYS be performed outside of the production network and live servers MUST NEVER be used to run a DR test.
 This is the standard and correct practice for running Disaster Recovery testing.
 All DR tests need to be planned, communicated accordingly and documented beforehand, carried out within an isolated network setup using recent backup/replica files and then reports generated and documentation produced after completion of the tests.
 You don’t want to run a DR test on your live network and servers and then inadvertently actually bring down your business and create a disaster!

-If you have never run a Disaster Recovery Test or are concerned about what may happen to your business in a disaster scenario, fill out our Business Risk Customer Survey here and we will setup a call with you.
+If you have never run a Disaster Recovery Test or are concerned about what may happen to your business in a disaster scenario, contact us and we will setup a call with you.

 Alternatively, click here and have a read of our Periodic Disaster Recovery Testing.